Significant Disproportionality Frequently Asked Questions (FAQ)

 What are the federal requirements?

-IDEA section 618(d) requires states to collect and examine data to determine if significant disproportionality based on race is occurring in the state and the local education agencies of the state with respect to the identification of children as children with disabilities, including all disabilities and specific disability categories; the placement of children with disabilities in particular educational settings; and the incidence, duration, and type of disciplinary actions, including suspensions and expulsions.
+IDEA section 618(d) requires states to collect and examine data to determine if significant disproportionality based on race is occurring in the state and the local education agencies of the state with respect to the identification of children with disabilities, including all disabilities and specific disability categories; the placement of children with disabilities in particular educational settings; and the incidence, duration, and type of disciplinary actions, including suspensions and expulsions.
 All students are included in the calculations for identification, while only students with disabilities are considered in the calculations for placement and discipline.
-Preschool students will be included in the calculations for identification beginning with the 2020-2021 Special Education Profile.
+Preschool students are included in the calculations for identification beginning with the 2020-2021 Special Education Profile.

 Back to Top